-With mortgage interest rates at historic lows and the uncertain performance of the stock market over the past few years some of you may be pondering using your Roth IRA fund to buy a house.
+With mortgage interest rates at historic lows and the uneven performance of the stock market over the past few years, some of you may be pondering using your Roth IRA fund to buy a house.
 Let’s take a look to see if you are even allowed to do this, and if so, if it is a good idea.

 Can I Use My Roth to Buy a Home?